 Now that we’re nearing summer, you might have more time to think about professional learning and licensure requirements.
-If you’re looking for a free online way to meet your professional development goals, there are plenty of options.
-Here are some courses for you to consider, along with a brief overview and the requirements to complete each one.
+If you’re a teacher looking for a way to meet your professional development goals, there are plenty of options.
+Here are some free online professional development courses for teachers to consider, along with a brief overview and the requirements to complete each one.

 - Phonological Awareness: The Structure of Spoken Language